sarveshshreekumaran/typescript/README.md

 - never
 - unknown <br/>
 And so on ... <br/>
+### typescript situations
+- A function accepts 2 numbers
+- A function returns a string
 ### Typescript syntax
 let variableName: type = value; <br/>
 Example code : `let greetings: string = "Hi sarvesh";`
+***
+### number, boolean in typescript

+Example code : `let age: number = 22; let userLoggedIn: boolean = false;` <br/>

+### Type inference:
+ Once you set a value of a variable, you don't need to mention the type.
+Because here is typescript work smart, and find out What type is used on that variable.
+So the best practice, is always use like this `let age = 22;`. you can always define the variable type as your wish, but that is not a good practice.
+There is some special cases, that we want to mention.
+What type is used in that variable.
+We can see it further.
  ***